Boy found unconscious at HMP Cookham Wood dies

 Kelly is the second young offender to die within a week at young offenders institutions in the UK.

 Jake Hardy was found at Hindley young offenders institution in Wigan on Friday and taken to hospital, where he died on Tuesday.

 The Prison Service spokeswoman said: "Every death in custody or the community is a tragedy for families and has a profound effect on staff and other offenders.

 "The National Offender Management Service (Noms) is committed to reducing the numbers of deaths in custody.

 "Each death is subject to an investigation and, since 2004, these have been undertaken by the Prisons and Probation Ombudsman.

-"Additionally, for young people who die in custody there will be a serious case review, commissioned by the local safeguarding board."'Lack of resources'
+"Additionally, for young people who die in custody there will be a serious case review, commissioned by the local safeguarding board."